Dual Pricing FAQs

 • Complaining about card companies

-• Making customers feel bad for using cards
+• Making customers feel bad for card use

 To learn more or get your questions answered, talk to one of our experts.